What is Lumbago (acute lumbago)?

 Diagnosis: How the doctor recognizes lumbago

-History and physical examination in detail
+Anamnesis and physical examination in detail

-The medical diagnostics follow a proven scheme that I know from countless collaborations with practices:
+Medical diagnostics follow a proven scheme that I know from countless collaborations with practices:

 Typical examination procedure:

-- Neurological tests: reflex testing and sensitivity tests
+- Neurological tests: Reflex testing and sensitivity tests

 Important differential diagnoses for differentiation

-diagnosis | Main symptoms | Special features | Treatment approach |
+| Diagnosis | Main Symptoms | Special Features | Treatment Approach |

-Lumbago | Local back pain, restricted movement | No neurological deficits | Conservative, naturally treatable |
+| Lumbago | Localized back pain, restricted movement | No neurological deficits | Conservative, naturally treatable |

-Lumboischialgia | Radiation into the leg, often below the knee | Possible sensory disturbances | Specialized treatment required |
+| Lumboischialgia | Radiating pain into the leg, often below the knee | Possible sensory disturbances | Specialized treatment required |

-Herniated disc | Severe leg pain, neurological deficits | Paralysis, reflex failure possible | Surgical intervention is often necessary |
+| Herniated disc | Severe leg pain, neurological deficits | Paralysis, reflex loss possible | Often surgical intervention necessary |

-Vertebral fracture | Pain after trauma, percussion pain | Accident history, osteoporosis | Immediate medical care |
+| Vertebral fracture | Pain after trauma, tenderness to percussion | History of accident, osteoporosis | Immediate medical attention |

-Imaging procedures – when are they really necessary?
+Imaging procedures – when really necessary?

-Imaging is useful in
+Imaging useful for

 - Neurological deficits (paralysis, numbness)